jeremywrnr/open-remote/readme.md

 [![MIT](https://img.shields.io/npm/l/alt.svg?style=flat)](http://jeremywrnr.com/mit-license)

-open-remote - git remote opening tool.
+open-remote - a simple git remote opening tool. works for:

+    - github
+    - bitbucket
+    - heroku

+if there are other git hosting websites that you would like to add, either let me know or make a pull request with the augmentation for that host.

 ## setup